-Church originally wore the call of St. Maurice.
+Church originally wore the call of St. Maurice, on this call for the first time appeared in sources in 1312.
 After 1534 it was taken over by Protestants.
 In 1596 it was destroyed by fire and rebuilt to 1602.
 In the mid-nineteenth century it was partially transformed into a neo-gothic style, unified than the size of the windows, introduced new tracery, replaced the main portal in the tower and reconstructed most of the vaults.
 In 1945, during the battle for the city, the temple was burned down and destroyed, the vaults collapsed.
 Survived walls of the nave and lower parts of the western tower.
 In 1948 security work was taken, but they were stopped because of lack of funds.
 It was only in the years 1958-1966 that the temple was rebuilt.

-The church is composed of a three-nave pseudobasilic corpus and a three-nave chancel, five-sided ended and surrounded by ambulatory.
-From the west is a tower on a rectangular plan with a porch in the ground flour and porches on the sides.
-The second tower rises on an axis over the eastern span of the bypass.
-Outside the church is covered with small buttresses adorned with decorative blendes.
-The facades are pierced with glass windows.
-The tower has a decoration in the form of a pointed blendes, located on several floors.
-The nave and the chancel cover the common gable roof.
+The church was erected in the very center of the town.
+It consists of a three-nave pseudobasilic corpus, and a pentagonal ended chancel, since the first half of the fifteenth century surrounded by an ambulatory.
+From the west a tower is added on a rectangular plan with a porch in the ground floor and annexes on the sides.
+Outside, the church is clasped with small buttresses decorated with ornamented blendes.
+The façades are opened with ogival windows.
+The tower has a decoration in the form of ogival blendes, located on several floors.
+The nave and the chancel are covered by a common gable roof.
 Both towers are covered with tent roofs.

 Website zabytkowekoscioly.net, Pyrzyce, kościół Wniebowzięcia NMP.